James Kisner

-James M. Kisner, Jr. (March 26, 1947 – June 26, 2008) was an American novelist and short story writer, primarily of horror.
+James M. Kisner Jr. (March 26, 1947 – June 26, 2008) was an American novelist and short story writer, primarily of horror.

 Biography

 Early life and education

-James M. Kisner, Jr. was born on March 26, 1947, in Evansville, Indiana to Norma and James M. Kisner.
+James M. Kisner Jr. was born on March 26, 1947, in Evansville, Indiana to Norma and James M. Kisner.
 He had one brother, Dan, and graduated from Bosse High School in 1965.
-He earned a Bachelor of Arts and a Master of Arts degree in English at Indiana University.
+He earned a Bachelor of Arts and a Master of Arts degree in English at Indiana University Bloomington.

 Career

 Kisner began his career in advertising and wrote part-time, eventually leaving advertising to write full-time.
 His first novel, Nero's Vice, was published in 1981.
 He also published under the pseudonyms Martin James and Eric Flanders.

 Marriage and children

 Kisner married the former Carole Kleckner in 1969.
 The couple had fraternal twins, James M. Kisner, III and Jayne M. Kendall.
 Later in life, he married his second wife, Phyllis Kisner.

 Death and afterward

 James Kisner died at his home in Evansville due to accidental carbon monoxide poisoning.
 His wife, Phyllis Kisner, age 59, also died in the accident.